jakguru/vueprint-components/docs/components/formatters/VPDateTime.md

 # VPDateTime

-A wrapper around the [Luxon DateTime toFormat method](https://moment.github.io/luxon/api-docs/index.html#datetimetoformat) which renders an input value as a formatted date string according to the options.
+A wrapper around the [Luxon DateTime toLocaleString method](https://moment.github.io/luxon/api-docs/index.html#datetimetolocalestring) which renders an input value as a formatted date string according to the options.
+When the `input` property is not provided, the current date and time is returned.

 ## Example Usage